 Students must also demonstrate proficiency on standardized testing as determined by the Pennsylvania Department of Education.
 Students will be required to take the Algebra I and Biology Keystone Exams once they have completed those respective courses, as well as the English Literature Keystone at the end of their 10th grade English Literature course.
 Students who have been administered the Keystone Exams will have the opportunity to take them until they have achieved proficiency or have fulfilled the requirements of any applicable alternative state assessment.
+Keystone remediation will provide an opportunity for growth for students who did not demonstrate proficiency on Biology, Literature, or Algebra 1 exams.
+Students will be familiarized with the Keystone anchors and content.
+Remediation may occur during activity periods and after school tutoring sessions.
 Proficiency on the Keystone Exams will be a requirement for all students beginning with the Class of 2017 as per the Department of Education graduation guidelines.
 Please visit www.pbsd.k12.pa.us/PAKeystoneExams.aspx for additional information on the Keystone Exams.